Ubuntu Security Notice (C) 2016 Canonical, Inc. / NASL script (C) 2016 Tenable Network Security, Inc.

 The remote Ubuntu host is missing a security-related patch.

-a denial of service, or possibly execute arbitrary code.
+denial of service via application crash, or execute arbitrary code.

 Note that Tenable Network Security has extracted the preceding